wp-plugins/mmww/readme.txt

 Upgrade to WP 3.8.
 Add more complete support for IPTC metadata, using {iptc:name} tags.

+ = 1.0.5 =

+Upgrade to WP 3.8.1  Repair defect with exif's {iso} tag.
+Add Spanish and Serbian translations thanks to Ognjen Djuraskovic.

 == Upgrade Notice ==

- = 1.0.4 =
+ = 1.0.5 =

-Upgrade to WP 3.8.
-Add more complete support for IPTC metadata.
+Upgrade to WP 3.8.1  Repair defect with exif's {iso} tag.
+Add Spanish and Serbian translations thanks to Ognjen Djuraskovic.

 == Credits ==

 The stuff the US NSA is collecting isn't really metadata: it's call detail records.
 This stuff is metadata.
 Metadata can be poetry.

+Ognjen Djuraskovic of [firstsiteguide.com](http://www.firstsiteguide.com/) has generously provided Serbian and Spanish translations of MMWW. Хвала / Gracias / Thanks Ognjen!

 This plugin incorporates the Zend Media Framework by Sven Vollbehr and Ryan Butterfield which they generously made available under the BSD license.
 It comes in handy for retrieving